Beaches on the Forgotten Coast

 St. George Island Beaches

-The 28 miles of St. George Island’s beaches are serene and pet-friendly.
+The 22 miles of St. George Island Florida's beaches are serene and pet-friendly.
 The island consistently rates as one of the top beaches in the U.S., with miles of uncrowded expanses for sunning and shelling, clear Gulf waters for swimming and fishing, and pristine marshes for wildlife viewing.
 Visitors can rent a quaint beach cottage, a multi-story luxury beach home, or lodge at one of the two island hotels or inns.
-Except for the Julian G. Bruce State Park beach, St. George Island beaches are pet-friendly for well-behaved and leashed pets.
+Start planning your island getaway today, by booking your accommodations!

 St. George Island Public Beach